Marcell Ozuna Player Props: Braves vs. Reds

-The Atlanta Braves and Marcell Ozuna (.382 slugging percentage over his past 10 games, including one homer), battle starter Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.
+The Atlanta Braves, including Marcell Ozuna (hitting .257 in his past 10 games, with a double, two home runs, five walks and five RBI), take on starter Levi Stoudt and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Reds.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a home run and two RBI) against the Reds.

 Marcell Ozuna Game Info & Props vs. the Reds